daniil-saraev/contacts-project/README.md

 3. ASP.NET MVC & Razor pages for the web client.
 4. WPF for the desktop client.
 5. SQL Server & Entity Framework for persistence.
-6. XUnit for unit testing.
+6. XUnit & Moq for unit testing.
 7. Git for version control.

 # Backend design